 8.4.2.165 Channel(#6005) Switch Wrapper element

 The Wide Bandwidth Channel Switch subelement is present when channel switching to a BSS Operating Channel Width of 40 MHz or wider; if switching to a 20 MHz BSS Operating Channel Width then this sub-element is not present.
 The format of the Wide Bandwidth Channel Switch subelement is (Ed)the same as the Wide Bandwidth Channel Switch element (see 8.4.2.163 (Wide Bandwidth Channel Switch element)) except that

+a value 0 in the New Channel Width field (#6742)signifies a 40 MHz BSS Operating Channel Width only, and

+when switching to a 40 MHz BSS operating channel width, the New Channel Center Frequency Segment 0 field indicates the channel center frequency index for the 40 MHz channel after the channel switch

-a value 0 in the New Channel Bandwidth field (#6742)signifies a 40 MHz BSS Operating Channel Width onlyThe Wide Bandwidth Channel Switch subelement indicates the BSS operating bandwidth after channel switching (see 10.39.1 (Basic VHT BSS functionality)).
+The Wide Bandwidth Channel Switch subelement indicates the BSS operating bandwidth after channel switching (see 10.39.1 (Basic VHT BSS functionality)).

+NOTE: For example, when switching to a 40 MHz operating channel width on channel indices 36 and 40, the New Channel Width field is set to 0 and the New Channel Center Frequency Segment 0 field is set to 38.

 22.3.7 Mathematical description of signals